 Debt settlement vs. Bankruptcy, which would you prefer?
 Both debt relief options have their pros and cons.
 Neither option is an ideal method to get out of debt.
 However, if you have exhausted all options to resolve your debt problem, both options can help you get out of debt and begin rebuilding your credit history, eventually.

+If you have tried to qualify for all available debt consolidation loan options, can’t afford your loan payments, a debt settlement program or bankruptcy may be your best option.
 As distasteful as debt settlement and bankruptcy may be, there are times when they are the only debt relief options available.
 Which is best for you will depend on your financial situation and personal preferences.
-It’s like choosing which limb or child to lose.
-It may seem like an impossible decision, but being left-handed (or right-handed) or having a particularly messy child are factors to consider.

-To answer that question we will determine the pros and cons of debt settlement and bankruptcy in four categories.
+To answer the question about debt settlement vs. bankruptcy, we will determine the pros and cons of these options to fend off your debt collector in four categories.